 Essential benefits are care that health plans, except plans offered by large employers, must cover.

-The goal for this set of benefits is to make sure you have access to basic health care.
-Essential benefits include:
+The goal for this set of benefits is to make sure you have access to basic health care. here are 10 essential health benefits:

 - Care for children (including vision and dental care)